KylieTaylor/Udacity-Data-Science-Nanodegree/Capstone/README.md

 #### Repository Description

-[Data](https://github.com/KylieTaylor/Udacity-Data-Science-Nanodegree/tree/main/Capstone/data) - folder containing all data used to train, validate, and test models
+[Data](https://github.com/KylieTaylor/Udacity-Data-Science-Nanodegree/tree/main/Capstone/data) - folder containing all data used to train, validate, and test models.

 [Capstone.ipynb](https://github.com/KylieTaylor/Udacity-Data-Science-Nanodegree/blob/main/Capstone/Capstone.ipynb) - Notebook containing the data processing, EDA, feature engineering, model training, and model comparisons and evaluation.
 Connects directly to a personal Google Drive to read in data, since it was an easy integration into Google Colab (platform used to train models).